 Since its opening in 1977, the Annapurna Circuit has been renowned as one of the world’s greatest trekking destinations for both cultural diversity and scenic grandeur.
 Despite being fragmented by roads, this trek still lives up to its reputation with many side trips and alternate routes available, and can be tailored to fit your personal needs!
 The traditional route circumnavigates the Annapurna massif, home of the world’s 10th tallest peak, and traces two great Nepali river valleys, the Marsyangdi and the Kali Gandaki.
 The environmental variation along the trek is unrivaled as you ascend from merely 800m in the jungles and Rhododendron forests of the lower Marsyangdi valley to over 5,400m at the snow covered Throng La pass, then down into the arid Mustang Region in the rain-shadow of the Himalayas.
 Abundant wildlife, along with many religious and cultural sites and a hot spring are other highlights of this classic trek!

-A 5- hour bus ride takes us to the starting point of the trek: Besisahar (900 m), the capital of Lamjung District.
-Two and half hrs gentle walk will take us to Ngadi, to avoid the crowded town of Besisahar.
+A 5 hour bus ride takes us to the starting point of the trek: Besisahar (900 m), the capital of Lamjung District.
+Two and a half hrs gentle walk will take us to Ngadi, to avoid the crowded town of Besisahar.
 Also, it is a nice walk and a better way to experience village life in Nyadi from the first day.
-Great mountain views!
+There are great mountain views!

-Trail slowly rises uphill to Jajat.
-The trail drops almost to the riverbed and rises up to Chamje.
-After crossing one more suspension bridge, the trail rises up to Tal.
-Tal means lake in Nepali.
-The village was once a lake, and therefore it is called Tal (1700 m), first Manang village and Buddhist region.
+The trail slowly rises uphill to Jajat.
+The trail then drops almost to the riverbed and then rises up to Chamje.
+After crossing one more suspension bridge, the trail rises up to Tal (tal means lake in Nepali).
+The village was once a lake and therefore it is called Tal (1700 m).
+It is Buddhist and it is the first village in the Manang district.

+The trail continues through pine and rhododendron forests with spectacular view of Manaslu.
+The lower route is faster, but is not as scenic as the higher route.
 We continue to follow the river and reach Chame (2670 m).
 This village is famous for its hot springs – perfect for soothing our aching limbs!
-The village of Chame is the districts headquarter of Manang district.
-Many administrative offices are located in Chame.
-The trail continues thru pine and rhododendron forests with spectacular view of Manaslu.
-The lower route is faster, but is not as scenic as the higher route.
+The village of Chame is the district headquarters of the Manang district.

 A steep climb up through a desert-like landscape takes us to Ghyaru (3673m).
 Following along the ridge we have a magnificent view of Pisang, Annapurna and Chulu and avalanches can be seen.
-After Gyaru we reach Ngwal from where the trail drops down to the river.
+After Ghyaru we reach Ngwal from where the trail drops down to the river.
 The trail now continues to Braga, a very old and traditional village with a historical monastery.
+(For adventurous trekkers an extra day can be added to the itinerary here.
+One night can be spent in Braga with a 6 hour trip to Ice Lake for panoramic mountain views.
+This is strenuous trek and there is no teahouse along the route so a packed lunch is necessary.)
+From Braga the trail continues for half an hour to reach Manang (3540m).

-Today we climb up to Phedi (4400 m) at the foot of the Thorung La pass.
-We might be lucky to spot a herd of blue sheep.
-Afternoon stroll to a higher altitude and return to stay in Phedi for well acclimatization.
+Today we climb up to Phedi (4450 m) at the foot of the Thorung La pass.
+If we are lucky we will spot a herd of blue sheep.
+In the afternoon, we stroll to a higher altitude and return to stay in Thorong Phedi for acclimatization.
 After an early supper we retire to our sleeping bags – full of anticipation for the next day.

-Muktinath is one of the pilgrimage sites for Hindus & Buddhist – we can visit the Buddhist gompa and the Vishnu temple of Jwala Mayi.
-Every year many pilgrims make a visit to Muktinath especially in spring season.
-Mountain on the other side such as Nilgiri, Dhaulagiri, Tukuche peach, etc can be seen.
-The trail to Kagbeni (2800 m) is all the way downhill, crossing the authentic village Jharkot.
-Kagbeni (2895 m), a Tibetan-influenced settlement surrounded by a patchwork of fields and fruit trees.
+Muktinath is a pilgrimage site for Hindus & Buddhist – we can visit the Buddhist gompa and the Vishnu temple of Jwala Mayi.
+Many pilgrims make a pilgrimage to Muktinath, especially in spring season.
+From here, mountains such as Nilgiri, Dhaulagiri, Tukuche peach, etc can be seen.
+The trail is downhill all the way, passing through the traditional village of Jharkot.
+We then reach Kagbeni (2895m), a Tibetan-influenced settlement surrounded by a patchwork of fields and fruit trees.

-After Kalopani we walk downhill thru pine forests by the Kali Gandaki River until we reach Ghasa (2530m).
-The trail is all downhill all the way to Tatopani.
-We will now leave the Mustang district and enter Myagdi district.
-We will also walk along the deepest gorge in the world.
-On the way to Tatopani we will stop at Rupse Chahare, the gorgeous waterfall.
-Tatopani (1189m), on the banks of the Kali Gandaki river, is reached after 6 hours.
-Tatopani means ‘hot water’ and once again we may sooth our aching limbs in the hot spring.
+After Kalopani we walk downhill through pine forests by the Kali Gandaki River until we reach Ghasa (2530m).
+We now leave the Mustang district and enter Myagdi district.
+We walk along the deepest gorge in the world.
+On the way to Tatopani we stop at Rupse Chahare, the gorgeous waterfall.
+Tatopani (1190m) is on the west bank of the Kali Gandaki river and is reached after 6 hours.
+Tatopani means ‘hot water’ and once again we may sooth our aching limbs in the hot springs.
+Today's trail downhill all the way to Tatopani.

 We provide bagpacks, crampons, and maps.
 Price Includes: Guide, assistants, 3 meals per day, afternoon tea & snacks, accommodation for the duration of the trek(2 persons per room).